jdtuck/fdasrvf_R/cran-comments.md

   Old maintainer(s):
   J. Derek Tucker <dtucker@stat.fsu.edu>

-  I have a change in e-mail addresses
+  I have a change in e-mail addresses and cannot confirm from the old one

 ## Downstream dependencies
 There are no downstream dependencies